astrophpeter/ImageZoon/README.md

    Uploading images to Zooniverse...
    Complete.
 ```
 Will result in a project being created in the project builder section of your zooniverse account.
-It will have images of cats uploaded to an image set, and a wikipia summary of cats in the description of the project.
+It will have images of cats uploaded to an image set, and a wikipedia summary of cats in the description of the project.

 ## Installation

-You will need the [zooniverse panoptes-python-client](https://github.com/zooniverse/panoptes-python-client), and [wikipia api for python](https://github.com/goldsmith/Wikipedia).
+You will need the [zooniverse panoptes-python-client](https://github.com/zooniverse/panoptes-python-client), and [wikipedia api for python](https://github.com/goldsmith/Wikipedia).

 ```
    $ pip install panoptes-client